 Are led by a strong R&D team with a proven track record

-Copia secures early access to a rich funnel of innovative research projects through its extensive network of universities and research institutes.
-By applying a meticulous screening process, Copia selects the projects with the highest return potential, while funding and transforming them into market-ready technologies and/or products in collaboration with strategic industrial partners, who take part in the R&D phase and may eventually commercialize the project outcome.
+Copia secures early access to a rich funnel of innovative research projects through our extensive network of universities and research institutes.
+By applying a meticulous screening process, the fund selects projects with the highest return potential, while funding and transforming them into market-ready products and processes in collaboration with strategic industrial partners who take part in the R&D phase and may eventually commercialized the project.

 Royalties from sales

-Copia has framework agreements and special relationships with research institutions, which allows early access to a wide range of promising technologies.
+Copia has framework agreements and special relationships with agriculture and food tech research institutions, thereby allowing early access to a wide range of promising technologies.

-Engagement of industrial partners from the early stages ensures that technologies’ development will focus on market needs and standards.
+Engagement of industrial partners that set the project’s course and define the product profile thus ensuring the technologies’ development will focus on market needs and standards.

-Hands-on management & engagement of strategic industrial partners ensure effective and professional execution, along with highly efficient funds allocation between R&D, Business Development and Commercialization.
+Hands-on management & engagement of strategic industrial partners ensures effective and professional execution, along with highly efficient funds allocation between R&D, business development and commercialization.

-Copia’s management has the relevant background, professional relationships and know-how to drive its portfolio investments into successful products.
+Copia’s management brings relevant background, professional relationships and know-how to drive its portfolio investments into successful products.